Downtown Aquarium (Houston)

-Downtown Aquarium is a public aquarium and restaurant located in Houston, Texas, United States that was developed from two Houston landmarks: Fire Station No. 1 and the Central Waterworks Building.
+Downtown Aquarium is a for profit aquarium and restaurant located in Houston, Texas, United States, that was developed from two Houston landmarks: Fire Station No. 1 and the Central Waterworks Building.
 The aquarium is located on a 6 acre site at 410 Bagby Street in downtown Houston.
 It houses over 200 species of aquatic animals in 500000 gal of aquariums.
 The complex includes two restaurants, a bar, and banquet facilities.
 It offers programs such as Marine Biologist for a Day, Zoologist for a Day, Sea Safari Camp, overnight stays and more.
 The education department works with school groups and conducts outreach programs.

 The Downtown Aquarium in Houston is owned and operated by Landry's, Inc. and accredited by the Association of Zoos and Aquariums.

 History

 In 1999, the City of Houston put out a request for proposals for the redevelopment of Fire Station No.1 in the 400 block of Bagby, and the nearby Central Waterworks plant.
 In mid-2000, Landry's plan was accepted over an alternate proposal by the Post/Cordish partnership.
 The Central Waterworks plant would be a shark and ray exhibition habitat.
 The main restaurant would be on the second floor of the old firehouse, which would remain intact while construction took place around it.

 The Downtown Aquarium was opened in 2003.